Pitfalls: Production and composition

 "Below" was the earliest song put in writing, originally assembled with piano and vocals.
 Its music video was directed by Dariusz Szermanowicz and shot in Wrocław, Poland.
 "I Lose Hope" was frowned upon in its infancy, but reached new potential in studio, at which point Børven and drummer Baard Kolstad applied a groove reminiscent of hip hop.
 "Observe the Train" endured the most iterations of the album for its desired outcome.
 According to Solberg, it is about the mindfulness of one's train of thoughts; the need to "stop fighting and start accepting" despair.
 Dissatisfied with "Alleviate", he abandoned all but the pop-based chorus chord progression and verse notes that would later be improved through vocal lines.
 Troll Toftenes helmed the video for the song.
 Weinroth-Browne inserted harmonic and pizzicato elements to "Alleviate".
 His solos on "At the Bottom" and "Distant Bells" were improvised.
 Although mostly an acoustic player, Kolstad used electronic drums on "Below", "At the Bottom", and "Distant Bells".
 Instrumentation for the latter was composed by Børven, drawing on the idea of creating something out of nothing with influences from his Nordic jazz and symphonic pop background.
 He employed a grand piano at the start to maintain intensity despite the low dynamics.
 Suhrke did the preliminary sketch; Solberg brought about the melodies, vocal lines, lyrics, and some arrangements.
 There was doubt about whether to incorporate "Foreigner", but they discovered it worked well as a passage between "Distant Bells" and the finale.
 A classical choir in Belgrade, Serbia, was booked for "The Sky Is Red", causing the full piece to contain hundreds of sound layers.
 It was almost entirely written and composed in an hour and a half, when Solberg was immersed in a flow state.

 Promotion

 The singles "Below", "Alleviate", and "Distant Bells" debuted on 30 August, 20 September, and 11 October 2019, respectively.
-Pitfalls was released by Inside Out Music on 25 October as a limited mediabook compact disc (CD) with two bonus tracks, jewelcase CD, 2LP vinyl record including the CD, and on digital streaming platforms.
+Pitfalls was released by Inside Out Music on 25 October as a limited mediabook CD with two bonus tracks, jewelcase CD, 2LP vinyl record including the CD, and on digital streaming platforms.
 Leprous began a European headlining tour in November featuring The Ocean and Port Noir.
 Weinroth-Browne also joined them.
 Kolstad performed a drum playthrough of "The Sky Is Red".